 His main teachers include, Pablo Casals, Alexander Schneider, Saul Ovcharov, Charles Libov and Shirley Givens.
 Recipient of numerous awards, including the Alpha Delta Kappa Foundation Fine Arts grant, Colberg has also been recognized by the House of Representatives and the Senate of Puerto Rico for his achievements in the field of classical music.

-As an active chamber musician, Mr. Colberg has collaborated with such artists as, Gary Karr, Milton Katims, Augustin Hadelich, Samuel Sanders, Joseph Silverstein, Jaime Laredo, Sharon Robinson, and Marvin Hamlisch.
+As an active chamber musician, Mr. Colberg has collaborated with such artists as, Gary Karr, Milton Katims, Augustin Hadelich, Leon Fleisher, Samuel Sanders, Joseph Silverstein, Jaime Laredo, Sharon Robinson, and Marvin Hamlisch.
 Chamber music collaborations include, the Muir, Cypress and Ariel String Quartets and with the Silk Road Festival in China.

 Mr. Colberg performed his Viola Concerto with the Cincinnati Symphony Orchestra in October, 2018 (Read review in Cincinnati Business Courier.)
 He has performed it with numerous orchestras, including the Puerto Rico Conservatory Orchestra and Música de Cámara in New York City.
 The second movement of his concerto, "Aldonza", was used as the competition piece for the 2014 Primrose International Viola Competition.
 In June, 2018, The Rant - For Two Violas, was also premiered at the International Viola Congress in Los Angeles.
 In September, 2022, he will release a new recording titled Talking to Myself in which he composed and played each the parts.